arikanev/digit_sequence_generator/README.md

 *(Where X is an integer denoting number of existing sequence files + 1)*
 <br/><br>
 These files contain the exact same digit images in their sequences, and differ only by RGB and Greyscale value.

-`generate_numbers_sequence.py` is a semi-vectorized implementation:

-* Time is saved by vectorizing the method to generate an image.
-* Space is saved by recomputing the method to generate an image for every digit in an input list.

 ### To run as a script: